Psychedelics in Brazil: Advances, Challenges, and What You Need to Know About Regulation

 Illustrative Image: Canva Pro

-Regulation of psychedelics in Brazil remains quite restricted.
-The only exception is ayahuasca, authorized for religious and indirectly therapeutic use, following regulation by the National Council on Drug Policies (CONAD) in 2010.
-Other substances, such as psilocybin, LSD, and MDMA, are classified as controlled by the National Health Surveillance Agency (Anvisa), preventing their regular clinical use.
-However, there is a growing interest and research on the therapeutic potential of these drugs, with expectations of regulatory changes for psychiatric treatments.
+The regulation of psychedelics in Brazil remains quite restricted.
+The only exception is ayahuasca, which is permitted for religious and, indirectly, therapeutic use, following regulation by the National Drug Policy Council (CONAD) in 2010.
+Other substances, such as psilocybin, LSD, and MDMA, are classified as controlled by the National Health Surveillance Agency (Anvisa), which prevents their regular clinical use.
+However, interest and research into the therapeutic potential of these drugs are growing, with expectations of regulatory changes for psychiatric treatments.

 Recent bibliographic research highlights bioethics and safety